 Important Deadlines regarding upcoming University Scholarships.
 See attached documents.

 Potential applicants can search the scholarships that are available to first-year students at Ontario’s universities.
 Students can search by university, annual dollar value range, required grade range and other useful criteria.
 By performing multiple searches, students can ensure that they find all the scholarships available to them.
-Go to Electronic Info and click on “Scholarships” for details.
+Go to Ontario Universities Info/ and click on “Scholarships” for details.

 Responsibilities of the student: